Quantinuum introduces 56-Qubit Quantum Computer, Shattering Benchmark Records

 Background Information

-About Google: Google, founded by Larry Page and Sergey Brin in 1998, is a multinational technology company known for its internet-related services and products.
-Initially renowned for its search engine, Google has since expanded into various domains including online advertising, cloud computing, software development, and hardware devices.
+Google, founded by Larry Page and Sergey Brin in 1998, is a multinational technology company known for its internet-related services and products.
+Initially for its search engine, Google has since expanded into various domains including online advertising, cloud computing, software development, and hardware devices.
 With its innovative approach, Google has introduced influential products such as Google Search, Android OS, Google Maps, and Google Drive.
 The company's commitment to research and development has led to advancements in artificial intelligence and machine learning.

 Google website Google LinkedIn

-About Microsoft: Microsoft, founded by Bill Gates and Paul Allen in 1975 in Redmond, Washington, USA, is a technology giant known for its wide range of software products, including the Windows operating system, Office productivity suite, and cloud services like Azure.
+Microsoft, founded by Bill Gates and Paul Allen in 1975 in Redmond, Washington, USA, is a technology giant known for its wide range of software products, including the Windows operating system, Office productivity suite, and cloud services like Azure.
 Microsoft also manufactures hardware, such as the Surface line of laptops and tablets, Xbox gaming consoles, and accessories.

 Microsoft website Microsoft LinkedIn